virtualstaticvoid/telepresence/DEVELOPING.md

 1. Add a `vSEMVER` tag for the new version: `git tag -a v0.x.y -m "Release 0.x.y"`
 2. Push the tag to GitHub: `git push origin v0.x.y`
 3. Wait for CI to run

+## Developing on Windows

+### Building on Windows

+We do not currently support using `make` directly to build on Windows.
+Instead, use `winmake.bat` and pass it the same parameters you would pass to make. `winmake.bat` will run `make` from inside a Docker container, with appropriate parameters to build windows binaries.

 ## Log output